Know what you’re buying – a guide to avoiding counterfeit charms

 Quite by accident, the designer and manufacturer of these charms (whose range I’ve proudly been selling for years) found this listing on eBay:

 The pictures will tell the tale most effectively.
 Disappointingly, eBay will not assist, despite numerous attempts to have something done about it (emails to eBay, reporting the seller etc) ekeystrading01 are still selling these unauthorised counterfeit copies to unsuspecting shoppers.
-Polite but firm requests to them to remove the listings and destroy the copies have, predictably, not helped either.
-To date 133 of these poor copies have been sold to unsuspecting UK charm buyers.
-Taking into account the good feedback, it would seem the buyers of the charms are unaware.
+Requests to them to remove the listings and destroy the copies have been ignored.
+To date 133 of these poor copies have been sold to trusting charm buyers.
+Taking into account the good feedback, it would seem the buyers of the charms are unaware that they're illegal copies.
 These images show originals and their copies:

 Another company whose charms I sell are also being copied by the same people: